acikogun/winit/README.md

 - **git**, **python3** and **pip** are installed as requirements before any tool.
 - **cloudsdk** automatically installs **kubectl** and enables kubectl bash completion.
-- **winit** always installs the latest versions of tools.
-No versioning.

 ### Install